berthelemy/mark.berthelemy.net/collections/_resources/learning-design/scenarios-template.md

 What measurements will you use to monitor whether the problem is solved?

-## What stops people from doing good now?
+## What stops people from doing the "right" thing now?

 You might find [Cathy Moore's flowchart](https://blog.cathy-moore.com/is-training-really-the-answer-ask-the-flowchart) a good place to go at this point.